uday241127/top-down-shooter/README.md

-use mouse right click to shoot click on the enemies to kill
+use mouse right click to shoot, click on the enemies to kill